+(b) Any person subject to such quarantine violates this section if the person intentionally, knowingly or recklessly:

+- Refuses or fails to truthfully, accurately and fully complete the Order for Self-Quarantine; - (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine; - (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or - (4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative.

+§6 Falsified Vaccination Cards.

+(a) No person shall upload, provide, present, utter or otherwise use a falsified CDC COVID-19 Vaccination Record Card.

+(b) Any person violates this rule if the person intentionally, knowingly or recklessly uploads, provides, presents, utters or otherwise uses a falsified CDC COVID-19 Vaccination Record Card.

+A CDC COVID-19 Vaccination Record Card ("card") is falsified if:

+i) the person uploading, providing, presenting, uttering or otherwise using the card, did not receive the vaccination(s) as stated on the card; or ii) the person uploading, providing, presenting, uttering or otherwise using the card, is an adult who is uploading, providing, presenting, uttering, or otherwise using the card on behalf of a minor, and the minor has not received the vaccination(s) as stated on the card.

-- (b) Any person subject to such quarantine violates this section if the person intentionally, knowingly or recklessly: - (1) Refuses or fails to truthfully, accurately and fully complete the Order for Self-Quarantine; - (2) Refuses or fails to enter or remain within the confines of the quarantine location designated by the person to the Director of Emergency Management or the Director's authorized representative for the period of self-quarantine; - (3) Refuses or fails to follow any of the orders contained within the Order for Self-Quarantine; or - (4) Refuses or fails to obey the orders of the Director of Emergency Management or the Director's authorized representative. - §6 Defenses.
-It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 Health Screening Process and Travel Self-Quarantine if the person: - (1) Enters the State by recreational boat into the State's small boat (non-commercial) harbors that had been at sea for at least 10 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19; - (2) Obtains a negative COVID-19 test result from a Trusted Testing Partner test administered within 72 hours from the final leg of departure and whose negative test results are either uploaded into the State's Safe Travels program or provided [in written hard copy] upon arrival in the State; - (3) Applies for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Is otherwise exempt from the self-quarantine requirements. - §7 Costs to be Paid by Quarantined Person.
+§7 Defenses.
+It shall be an affirmative defense to a violation of Sections 4 and 5 of the Rules Relating to COVID-19 Health Screening Process and Travel Self-Quarantine if the person:

+(1) Entered[s] the State by recreational boat into the State's small boat (non-commercial) harbors that had been at sea for at least 10 consecutive days before entering State waters and has no persons on board who are ill or are exhibiting symptoms of COVID-19;

+- (2) Obtained[s] a negative COVID-19 test result in compliance with all requirements of the State's Safe Travels program, including use of an approved provider for a [Trusted Testing Partner] test administered within 72 hours from the final leg of departure and whose negative test results for the COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure or are received by the traveler prior to the traveler's departure and provided upon arrival [in the State]; - (3) Applied[s] for an exemption from mandatory selfquarantine through travelexemption.hawaii.gov and receives confirmation of the exemption from covidexemption@hawaii.gov, and breaks self-quarantine for the sole purpose of performing critical infrastructure functions, wears appropriate protective gear, and follows the safe practices identified in the Proclamation; or - (4) Obtained validation of a completed vaccination regimen approved by the Department of Health and in compliance with all requirements of the State's Safe Travels program.
+This defense for vaccinated travelers shall become effective upon approval of the Director of Emergency Management, which date and related details shall be available at https//hawaiicovid19.com./ - (5) Is otherwise exempt from the self-quarantine requirements.

+§8 Costs to be Paid by Quarantined Person.
 Any person under the mandatory self-quarantine prescribed by these rules shall be responsible for all costs associated with that person's quarantine, including transport, lodging, food, medical care, and any other expenses to sustain the person during the self-quarantine period.